 The better your credit, the lower your cost tends to be.
 Insurance companies have found that drivers with better credit typically file fewer claims, so insurers reward them with better prices.[5]
 If you have poor credit, don’t sweat it too much — while you might pay more than someone with excellent credit, it’s just one of many factors that determine your rate.

-Credit TierAverage Monthly Liability-Only QuoteAverage Monthly Full-Coverage QuoteExcellent $138 $215 Good $146 $229 Fair $158 $247 Poor $193 $301 Disclaimer: Table data sourced from real-time quotes from Insurify's 500+ partner insurance providers.
-Actual quotes may vary based on the policy buyer's unique driver profile.
+Credit TierAverage Monthly Liability-Only QuoteAverage Monthly Full-Coverage QuoteExcellent $138 $215 Good $146 $229 Fair $158 $247 Poor $193 $301 Disclaimer: Table data is based on real-time Florida quotes from Insurify’s network of 500+ insurance partners.
+Actual rates may vary depending on the policyholder’s individual profile and coverage needs.

 How to lower your insurance costs in Florida